DJT777/Avision/README.md

+<h1>Avision</h1>
+Avision is a bird species detection and classification system.

 This repository is based on JK-Jung's TensorRT demos at https://github.com/jkjung-avt/tensorrt_demos.
 It serves as a backup of my files, and is not intended to be immediately cloned and run by anyone.

 To run this repository I use the following commands: